|Nutritional Guidelines (per serving)|

 Add the onions, green onions, bell pepper, and celery; cook until tender, stirring frequently.

-Stir in the water, shrimp, parsley, bay leaf, and Tabasco.
+Stir in the water, parsley, bay leaf, and Tabasco.
 Taste and add salt and pepper, as needed.
 Bring to a boil.
-Reduce the heat to low and simmer, uncovered, for 15 to 20 minutes, or until the shrimp are cooked.
+Reduce the heat to low and simmer, uncovered, for 15 to 20 minutes, to give the sauce a chance to thicken.